debops/debops/docs/ansible/roles/core/getting-started.rst

 the :file:`common.yml` playbook, which means that it is run on all hosts in the inventory.

-If you want to modify the "root path" variables (``core__root_*``), it's best to prepare the new ones before initial configuration (for example in a test environment), so that you won't need to change them after everything is configured.

 To see what facts are configured on a host, run command:

 .. code-block:: console